 Here are email design best practices for including images to improve your email design performance:

-- Ensure the images are responsive and compatible with dark and light modes.
+NOTE: Ensure the images are responsive and compatible with dark and light modes.

 Here are email design best practices to be followed for text elements: